Financial Aid Application Procedures

 We understand that financial aid options can be complicated and that no two families’ financial situations are the same.
 Our Financial Aid Office is available to provide guidance and support for all families interested in the financial aid process.

 Incomplete applications will delay your application processing and the payment of aid awards.
-Please note the following to avoid the most common reasons for an incomplete application.
+Please note the following to avoid the most common reasons for an incomplete application:

-Zero is a valid number for financial aid forms.
 Enter zero for all dollar value application questions which do not apply to you.

-Signatures are important.
 Generally, a signature is required by each person for whom information is reported on an application.

 Undergraduate First Year Students